 You may contact Biogen at any time if you would like to access your personal data or require information about the personal data that we hold about you.
 You may request restriction of the processing of your personal data and you may also request the correction of it.
 Please note that you do not have a right of objection, a right to erasure or the right to data portability, as we process and store personal data to perform our legal obligations under safety and quality reporting laws.

-Under European data protection laws, a "data controller" is the legal entity that is responsible for protecting your personal data and helping you to exercise your data protection rights.
-Biogen is the data controller of your personal data.
-If, at any time, you have questions or concerns about this Privacy Notice or the processing of your personal data, or would like to exercise your rights as outlined above, you can contact Biogen’s EU Data Protection Officer at firstname.lastname@example.org.
-You may, should you feel it necessary, lodge a complaint with your local data protection authority if you feel your privacy rights have been infringed.
+Under data protection laws, a "controller" is the legal entity that is responsible for protecting your personal data and helping you to exercise your data protection rights.
+Biogen is the controller of your personal data.
+If, at any time, you have questions or concerns about this Privacy Notice or the processing of your personal data, or would like to exercise your rights as outlined above, you can contact Biogen’s Data Protection Officer at email@example.com.